Senthuran100/confluent-meetup-mar2022/README.md

 # Demo Repository for Singapore Kafka Meetup March 29th 2022 - Incremental Migration using CDC and KSQL

-This demo repository is to show case CDC pipeline using Debezium CDC connector with Kafka, KSQL and Kafka Stream components.
+This demo repository is to show case a CDC pipeline using Debezium CDC connector with Kafka, KSQL and Kafka Stream components.
 The source database is Postgres and target database is MYSQL for the demo

 ## Prerequisites
 - Docker